 For instance, if you’re an illustrator who makes a living by selling and reprinting your artwork, you’ll find it upsetting to discover that your works have been taken without permission and reproduced on T-shirts or posters sold online without crediting you.
 Such theft hits you both emotionally and financially.
 In this case, you can sue.
 Copyright law gives you certain exclusive rights to sell and reproduce your work as well as produce derivative works of your creation.
 When your rights are infringed, you can sue whoever is infringing on those legal rights.
-If you’re successful in your lawsuit, you may receive money damages, which are defined by laws that protect your intellectual property.
+If you’re successful in your lawsuit, you may receive money damages, which are defined by the same laws that protect your intellectual property.

 Three Major Players in Intellectual Property Law